 Working to eliminate exposure to environmental allergens for your pet at home can be helpful too but working with your veterinarian as stated above is most important.
 Totally eliminating exposure to environmental allergens is impossible with dogs that are typically indoor/outdoor pets.
 After all, an owner can't vacuum the yard or filter the air.
 But reducing indoor exposure can be helpful, and cleanliness is key.
 Some steps to do that include:

 - Reservoirs that attract and capture allergenic substances should be reduced or eliminated.
 Trade rough surfaces like carpeting and upholstery for linoleum or wooden floors and smooth fabrics that are easier to keep clean.

 - Water filters on a vacuum help scrub particles from the air.
 Avoid sweeping, which tends to float allergens rather than capture them.

 - High-Efficiency Particulate Air (HEPA) filter systems can be helpful, too.

 - Other treatments may help relieve your dog's symptoms, even if eliminating exposure is impossible.
 Veterinary prescribed antihistamines relieve the symptoms in some dogs, and cortisone-containing drugs can help reduce itching.

 - Some dogs benefit from dietary supplements of the essential fatty acids that help promote healthy skin and fur.
 The proper combination of these compounds appears to reduce the inflammatory skin response that results from atopy.
 Omega 3 fatty acids are very important to skin health and also have anti-itching properties.
 Because they're derived from fish oil, pets often relish them like a treat.
-These supplements can be bought at health food stores, pet supply stores, or a veterinarian's office.
+Ask your veterinarian if they recommend this for your pet.

 Understanding Inhalant Allergies